Khasekhemwy: Tomb

-Khasekhemwy's enclosure, Shunet el-Zebib, in Abydos (Tomb "V" belongs to Khasekhemwy).
-Circa 2700 BCE.

-He apparently built a unique, as well as huge, tomb at Abydos, known as Shunet el-Zebib, the last such royal tomb built in the Umm el-Qa'ab necropolis (Tomb V).
+He was buried in Tomb V, the last such royal tomb built in the Umm el-Qa'ab necropolis.
 The trapezoidal tomb measures some 70 meters (230 ft) in length and is 17 meters (56 ft) wide at its northern end, and 10 meters (33 ft) wide at its southern end.
 This area was divided into 58 rooms.
 Prior to some recent discoveries from the 1st dynasty, its central burial chamber was considered the oldest masonry structure in the world, being built of quarried limestone.
 Despite being entered and looted by ancient tomb robbers, the excavators discovered the king's scepter of gold and sard inside the central burial chamber, as well as several beautifully made small stone pots with gold leaf lid coverings, apparently missed by earlier tomb robbers.
 In fact, Petrie detailed a number of items removed during the excavations of Amélineau.
-Other items included flint tools, as well as a variety of copper tools and vessels, stone vessels and pottery vessels filled with grain and fruit.
+Other items included a tomb stele, flint tools, as well as a variety of copper tools and vessels, stone vessels and pottery vessels filled with grain and fruit.
 There were also small, glazed objects, carnelian beads, model tools, basketwork and a large quantity of seals.

 Legacy

 The second half of the 2nd dynasty, especially starting from the reign of Peribsen, the targeted unification of Egypt under a central administration, the development of the economy, trade and culture, created the conditions for the dynamic onset of the 3rd dynasty.
 This is evidenced by the constructions that were realised, which in their increasingly massive size determined the development of construction technologies and their logistical support, including the necessary administrative structures associated with it.
 It was also the development of the craft of producing objects, as evidenced by the objects exhibited in museums, partially preserved from the funerary equipment in the tomb of Khasekhemwy.
-There is no doubt that his sons Sanakht, Netjerikhet and Khaba had enough inspiring ideas for their own reigns.
+There is no doubt that his sons Netjerikhet, Sekhemkhet, Sanakht and Khaba had enough inspiring ideas for their own reigns.

 The era of Khasekhemwy's rule is therefore, in a historical context, an important phase in the development of Egypt's statehood.
 Increasing Egyptian involvement in neighbouring areas and the imposition of political control over territory beyond Egypt's borders, (Note: Sinai, southern Palestine) are important indicators of growing self-confidence.
 The intensity of Egypt's foreign relations in the Early Dynastic period is a complex mixture of ideology and practical economics, illuminating some of the problems and priorities faced by Egypt's early rulers.